matthewestes33/mernSearchEngine/README.md

 ## Installation

 This application requires installation of npm () and Heroku.
-For a complete let is node modules to install, please examine the package.json files at the link below.
+For a complete list of node modules to install, please examine the package.json files at the link below.

 All elements of the application can be examined here: https://github.com/matthewestes33/mernSearchEngine